Natalie Roser Models A Sexy Lingerie Set From Her Brand Rose & Bare

 Natalie styled her long, blond locks with a center part and wore loose waves on either side.
 She added a small gold necklace to her collar, which provided her skimpy ensemble with just the right amount of bling.

-Natalie told her fans that her packaging is now 100% plastic-free in the caption of the update, and she made sure to tag Rose and Bare.
+Natalie told her fans that her packaging is now 100 percent plastic-free in the caption of the update, and she made sure to tag Rose and Bare.
 The post has earned a ton of attention for the Australian beauty, earning over 22,000 likes and 300-plus comments.
-Some social media users complimented her body while a few more applauded her for helping the environment.
+Some social media users complimented her body, while a few more applauded her for helping the environment.

 “Nice photo….
 You are a very beautiful girl…… An hug……” one follower raved.